sulmanweb/social-api/README.md

 ## ToDos

+- [x] Open access to API global for any front end
+- [ ] Init GraphQL with UI
 - [ ] Add Unit Testing Suite RSpec
 - [ ] Add Users and authentication using JWT
 - [ ] Add Posts for Users